fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/basic-concurrency-limiting.md

 At a high-level, this policy consists of:

-- Latency EMA based overload detection: A Flux Meter is used to gather latency metrics from a
+- Latency EMA-based overload detection: A Flux Meter is used to gather latency metrics from a
   [service control point](/concepts/flow-control/flow-selector.md).
-The latency signal is then fed into an EMA component to establish a long-term trend that can be compared to the current latency to detect overloads.
-For more information on how this is achieved, see the tutorial on [Detecting Overload](/tutorials/signal-processing/detecting-overload.md).
+The latency signal is then fed into an Exponential Moving Average (EMA) component to establish a long-term trend that can be compared to the current latency to detect overloads.
+For more information on how this is achieved, see the tutorial on
+  [Detecting Overload](/tutorials/signal-processing/detecting-overload.md).
 - Gradient Controller: Set point latency and current latency signals are fed to the gradient controller that calculates the proportional response to adjust the Accepted Concurrency (Control Variable).
-- Integral Optimizer: When the service is detected to be in the normal state, an integral optimizer is used to additively increase the concurrency on the service in each execution cycle of the circuit.
-This design allows warming-up a service from cold start state.
-This also protects applications from sudden spikes in traffic as it sets an upper bound to the concurrency allowed on a service in each execution cycle of circuit based on the observed incoming concurrency.
+- Integral Optimizer: When the service is detected to be in the normal state, an integral optimizer is used to additively increase the concurrency of the service in each execution cycle of the circuit.
+This design allows warming-up a service from a cold start state.
+This also protects applications from sudden spikes in traffic, as it sets an upper bound to the concurrency allowed on a service in each execution cycle of the circuit based on the observed incoming concurrency.
-- Concurrency Limiting Actuator: The concurrency limits are actuated via [weighted-fair queuing scheduler](/concepts/flow-control/components/concurrency-limiter.md).
+- Concurrency Limiting Actuator: The concurrency limits are actuated via a [weighted-fair queuing scheduler](/concepts/flow-control/components/concurrency-limiter.md).
   The output of the adjustments to accepted concurrency made by gradient controller and optimizer logic are translated to a load multiplier that's